custom-components/pyscript/docs/reference.rst

 Manually reloading scripts via the ``pyscript.reload`` service is no longer necessary starting in 1.2.0, since changes are automatically detected and a reload is triggered.

-By default, reloading only reloads scripts, apps or modules that have changed since they were last loaded.
+By default, calling the reload service only reloads scripts, apps or modules that have changed since they were last loaded.
 A change means the script, app or module file contents or modification time has changed.
 Additionally, an app is considered changed if its yaml configuration has changed.
 When a change is detected, additional files are also reloaded if they depend on a changed file.
 Additional files include all other files in a particular module or app (meaning the entire module or app is reloaded if any of its files or imports are changed), and if a module has changed, any other module, app or script that imports that module directly or indirectly is reloaded too.

 A file is also considered changed if it is newly created or deleted (or "commented" by renaming it or a parent directory to start with ``#``).
 When reload detects a deleted file, the prior global